-It doesn’t matter if you’re into art or zoology, or whether you have 5 minutes or 50 hours.
+It doesn’t matter if you’re into art or zoology, or whether you have five minutes or 50 hours.
 We’ve got a huge range of free online learning to help you explore your passion.
 We publish courses, games, videos, podcasts, ebooks and much more on OpenLearn and other sites around the web.

 OpenLearn Scotland hub